ITRS-Group/check_k8s/README.md

 Mappings
 ---

-The `k8s.components.mappings` are automatically picked up by the CLI as Enums and provides a glue between input data and component entry points.
+The `k8s.components.mappings` are automatically picked up by the CLI as Resource Enums and provides a glue between input data and component entry points.

 Extending